bgd-labs/aave-capo/how-to.md

    2.1.
 If the adapter will be tested against the zksync network:

-   - It must also implement the `_capAdapterParams() ` with the corresponding adapter's parameters.
-Because the parameters cannot be obtained from the regular deterministic deployment ( `GovV3Helpers.deployDeterministic(deploymentCode)` ).
    - add the `salt` parameter using the `new` keyword for deployment: e.g.: `new CLRatePriceCapAdapter{salt: 'test'}(capAdapterParams)`

 3. Specify the following test parameters: